State Property (soundtrack)

-State Property is the soundtrack to the 2002 film of the same name, as well as the debut studio album by the rap group of the sane name.
-Selling 51,500 copies in its first week, the album was a success, making it to 14 on the Billboard 200, 1 on the Top R&B/Hip-Hop Albums and 2 on the Top Soundtracks, and spawned one single "Roc the Mic", which was a minor hit, making it to 55 on the Billboard Hot 100.
+State Property is the soundtrack to State Property, as well as the debut studio album by State Property.
+The album spawned one single "Roc the Mic", which was a minor hit, making it to 55 on the Billboard Hot 100.
 The remix to "Roc The Mic" features St. Louis rappers Nelly & Murphy Lee of the St. Lunatics and was included on rapper Nelly's 2002 album, "Nellyville" as a radio-only single.

 The album features a sole guest appearance by R&B singer Rell, who played 'Butter' in the film.